Santa Teresa, Costa Rica

 Visitors come from elsewhere in Costa Rica, from other Latin American countries, from the USA and Canada, and from Europe and Israel.

 Transportation

 Public transport connects the neighboring towns of Cobano, Montezuma and Mal Pais, and direct bus connections go as far as San José.
 Car and ATV rentals are also available.
 There are regular flights to San José from Tambor Airport, approximately 45minute drive away.

+There are several options to travel from San Jose to Santa Teresa, which is located approximately 185 km away.